Austin Live Music Scene 101 with Dan Dyer and Suzanna Choffel

-We sat down with Suzanna and Dan in the courtyard bar of the hip San Jose Hotel to discuss the Austin music scene and why it’s just so damn cool.
+We sat down with Dan Dyer and Suzanna Choffel in the courtyard bar of the hip San Jose Hotel to discuss the Austin music scene and why it’s just so damn cool.
 We chatted about everything from why musicians come to Austin to when you should visit this fun, laidback town.

 Dan: The odds are pretty much the same, but Austin gives you opportunities.
 There are a lot of places to play here.
 If you wanted to play every night you could — not everybody, but a certain level of musician can.
 It’s a great place to find your self musically, to hone your craft.
 There are lots of people doing the same thing.
 While it’s a competitive community it’s not hindered by the straight out competition like Nashville, where everyone wants to make it in the old sense of the word.
 Here people help each other out a lot.

 Suzanna: There is a lot of collaboration here!

 Dan: Here people write together, but in Nashville that’s almost the rule.
 There, you write together and try to get a song picked up and end up on a big album.
 That’s kinda cheesy here in Austin.
 We’re way too complacent!

 Suzanna: We just like writing songs and playing them ourselves.
 Our egos are bigger!